ilyakatz/data-migrate/README.md

 - drop the Comment model
 - fix all your test/controller/view mojo.

 You've just got bit.
-When you rake setup:development, the mess gets mad at you after it creates your database, and starts cranking through migrations.
+When you `rake setup:development`, the mess gets mad at you after it creates your database, and starts cranking through migrations.
 It gets to the part where you iterate over the comments and it blows up.
 You don't have a comment model anymore for it to